 8. Should I select Japanese Studies in Band A before and/or after the release of the HKDSE results in order to maximize my chances of being invited for an interview?

 The Department will invite the top students who select Japanese Studies as their Band A choice after the release of the HKDSE results.

 Applicants with Associate-Degree/High Diploma qualifications

 9. Is there any senior-year admission in Japanese Studies?

-Yes, we have a quota of five (2018-2019) for sub-degree holders.
+Yes, we have a quota of four (2020-2021) for sub-degree holders.
 The admission requirement is Japanese Language Proficiency Test (N2).
 Students admitted through this channel will study for two years at CUHK to graduate.

 10. Will senior-year entrants be sent to Japan for a year of exchange?

 No, they will not be sent for a year of exchange to Japan because of academic scheduling issues and exchange quota limitations.
 Rather, the Department will encourage them to participate in short-term exchanges during summer or join other exchange programmes organized by the University.